4W4I5/Semester-5-Notes/Algo/Exam Prep/Algo Finals Prep.md

 - Defined as a path U to V with the least weighted edges
 	- infinite if no such path exists or negative-weight cycles exist
 - Subpath created from shortest path will be the new shortest path
+	- Follows the triangle inequality where the length of the new shortest path is less than or equal to the old shortest path
 -
 # 16: bellman ford
 # 10: kmp string matching